dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign.md

 >[!CAUTION]
 >don't write texts directly in-game, because ADs may interrupt, force open other apps to close AD, and restart the app.
 >
+>instead, you should:
->stronger RAM (16 GB) is recommended.
+>- use stronger RAM (16 GB) .
->
->also, you should turn off internet connections.
+>- turn off internet connections.
->
->in multiplayer, you should copy-and-paste the text from clipboard.
+>- copy-and-paste the text from clipboard.

 <table><tr><td>
 inherit